cvalenzuela/sequential-stories/README.md

 # Setup

 This app queries a local server.
-Therefore, it's necessary to change the current ip in `server_im2txt` and in `www/js/script.js` to the assigned server's ip and then run `cordova prepare ios`
+Therefore, it is necessary to change the current IP in the `server_im2txt` file.
+That IP need to match the IP setup in the configuration button from the app.

 To install im2txt and its dependencies, I followed [Edouard Fouché](https://edouardfouche.com/Fun-with-Tensorflow-im2txt/) setup and used the same pre trained model described in his instructions.
 The only change was that in line 49 in `im2txt/im2txt/inference_utils/vocabulary.py` I <b>didn't</b> change this: